 The financial statements are reported using the economic resources measurement focus and the accrual basis of accounting in accordance with generally accepted accounting principles accepted in the United States of America (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 Revenues are recognized in the accounting period when they become susceptible to accrual.
-Expenditures, if measurable, are recognized in the accounting period in which the liability is incurred, regardless of the timing of related cash flows.
-Basis of accounting refers to when revenues and expenditures are recognized in the accounts and reported in the financial statements.
+Expenditures, if measurable, are recognized in the accounting refers to when revenues and expenditures are recognized in the financial statements.
 Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.
 The Authority applies all (GASB) pronouncements, as well as all Financial Accounting Standards (FASB) statements and interpretations issued.